webmakerr-com/Webmakerr/readme.txt

 * Custom Email Templates – Send branded emails for purchase events

 == eCommerce for Developers ==
-FluentCart was built by developers who understand the pain of working with rigid eCommerce systems.
+Webmakerr was built by developers who understand the pain of working with rigid eCommerce systems.
 Its architecture is entirely action and filter-driven, letting you override, extend, or customize anything without hacks or fragile workarounds.

 All data is stored in dedicated database tables for performance and portability.
 We’ve optimized the queries so Orders can be processed 3X faster compared to the market leader.

-On top of that we’ve built FluentCart for complete programmatic control.
+On top of that we’ve built Webmakerr for complete programmatic control.
 REST API endpoints are available for all key resources.
 Due to this the frontend can be completely decoupled with technology like Vue and Alpine.

-Whether you're building custom apps on top of FluentCart or creating complex checkout flows, this plugin is built to stay out of your way and give you the keys.
+Whether you're building custom apps on top of Webmakerr or creating complex checkout flows, this plugin is built to stay out of your way and give you the keys.

 == Customization and Design ==
 No more fighting layouts.
 Style your cart, checkout, and product pages exactly how you want using your theme, no forced stylesheets or layout overrides.

 Customize every part of the experience: product card components, variation pickers, quantity selectors, checkout forms, and thank-you pages.
 All templates are overrideable.
-Whether you’re designing high-converting sales funnels or frictionless repeat purchase flows, FluentCart is built for modern storefront aesthetics.
+Whether you’re designing high-converting sales funnels or frictionless repeat purchase flows, Webmakerr is built for modern storefront aesthetics.

-You can set store branding with global customizations as soon as you setup FluentCart.
+You can set store branding with global customizations as soon as you setup Webmakerr.
 The responsive blocks act as standard Gutenberg blocks so your store doesn’t break under any circumstances, even on mobile.
 Moreover, you get direct compatibility with popular store themes along with page builders like Elementor and Bricks Builder.

 If you need even more customizability, the option to use advanced CSS is also available to give you complete design control.